dorrahsq/MasterpieceProject/README.md

 •	Edit User  <br/>  As a user I can edit my profile

-•	Add to favorite  <br/>  As a user I can add property to my favorite list
+•	Add to interested in list  <br/>  As a user I can add property to my interested in list